zowe/docs-site/docs/extend/extend-apiml/api-mediation-passtickets.md

 TSS REFRESH
 ```

-### API Services that Register Dynamically into API ML that Provide Authentical information
+### API Services that Register Dynamically into API ML that Provide Authentication Information

 API services that support Zowe API Mediation Layer and use dynamic registration to the Discovery Service already provide metadata that enables PassTicket support.